skip to main content

 AVID logo

-AVID Specialists: AVID specialists will work with a younger AVID grade level class, help with tutorials, teambuilding, and they can add this to their college and scholarship applications because it looks great!
+AVID Specialists (2026-2027): AVID specialists will work with a younger AVID grade level class, help with tutorials, teambuilding, and they can add this to their college and scholarship applications because it looks great!
 This is a special class/leadership opportunity that you can only get in your schedule if you apply and are accepted.

 This is primarily for current AVID 10 & 11 students to be a specialist for the following school year.
 All applicants are reviewed and have to be approved by the AVID site team.
 You cannot request a specific teacher to work with and you must be able to fit it in your schedule for at least 2 terms as minis.
-Complete this AVID Specialist Application by Tuesday, February 11 if you want to be considered to be an AVID specialist for next school year.
+Complete this AVID Specialist Application by February 9, 2026 if you want to be considered to be an AVID specialist for next school year.

 AVID STAFF DIRECTORY